-A Maldivian cargo vessel carrying humanitarian supplies docked in Sri Lanka on Friday morning, delivering relief to a nation reeling from the devastation of Cyclone Ditwah.
+Sri Lankan Authorities have accepted a relief consignment of canned tuna from the Maldives on Friday, 5 December.
+A Maldivian cargo vessel carrying humanitarian supplies docked in Sri Lanka on Friday morning, delivering the assistance to a nation reeling from the devastation of Cyclone Ditwah.

 The shipment, 25,000 cases of canned tuna packed into 14 containers aboard the Maldives State Shipping vessel Galena, supplements a USD 50,000 financial contribution previously transferred by the Maldivian government to its Sri Lankan counterpart.
 Officials said the Maldives High Commission in Colombo would formally hand over custody of the provisions later in the day.